 A global relocation is more complex than a domestic transfer, which means there are more details to take into account.
 Many of the details – from the actual move to expenses – may not even have occurred to you.
 Here are just a few things you need to consider.

 Remember when it was a hassle to get a passport?
-Now, you likely also need to think about taxation, compensation, helping an employee acquire a vise, work permit or even citizenship.
+Now, you likely also need to think about taxation, compensation, helping an employee acquire a visa, work permit or even citizenship.

 Language and Cross-Cultural Training